 Each customer interaction is verified by the Blue Bite cloud to authenticate a tag’s identity.

 Products can be embedded with NFC at the factory and item attributes synced to the cloud.
-This information can later be referenced by the brand, retailer, customer, and end consumer with just the tap of a smartphone.
+This information can later be referenced by the brand, retailer, customer, and end consumer with just the tap of a phone.

 When deciding what products / product lines to enable, ask yourself these questions: